Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Prismatic Arrangement of Creation Style/Five Jade Fury.md

 ---
 tags:
   - charm
   - Sidereal
   - source/sidereal-book
+  - Martial-Arts
 Cost: 4m
 Mins: Martial Arts 1, Essence 3
 Type: Supplemental
 Keywords:
   - Dual
   - Stackable
 Duration: Instant
 Prerequisite Charms:
   - None
 ---
 *A halo of elemental power radiates from the stylist’s blow, her Essence embodying the rarefied substance of Creation.*
 The stylist’s attack gains one of the following benefits: